tfunck/minc_keras/README.md

 # minc_keras
 ## About
-minc_keras is a code base that was developped during a hackathon to facillitate the implementation of deep learning models for brain imaging with the Keras package.
+minc_keras is a code base that was developed during a hackathon to facillitate the implementation of deep learning models for brain imaging with the Keras package.
 It is also used as a hands-on teaching tool for the presentations listed below.

 ## MAIN 2018 :
 ### [Presentation](./presentations/MAIN2018_segmentation.pdf)